JSJ splittings for all Artin groups: Introduction

 Our JSJ decomposition is not unique, as different Artin generating sets of the same Artin group may yield non-isomorphic JSJ decompositions.
-There is a procedure, due to Guirardel and Levitt, to obtain a canonical tree, called the \emph{tree of cylinders}, from the JSJ tree.
-This tree is left invariant by the automorphism group, and the action turns out to be acylindrical, allowing us to affirmatively answer \cite[Question 1.1]{genevois2019negative} for any Artin group whose defining graph contains a separating vertex.
+By work of Guirardel and Levitt \cite{guirardel2011cylinder}, there is a procedure that takes as input the JSJ tree and produces a canonical, $\aut{A_\Gamma}$-invariant tree, called the \emph{tree of cylinders}.
+Under suitable conditions on $\Gamma$, we can use the tree of cylinders to prove that $\aut{A_\Gamma}$ is acylindrically hyperbolic:

-\begin{corintro}[see Corollary \ref{cor:acylindrical}] Let $A_\Gamma$ be a torsion-free Artin group, such that $\Gamma$ is connected and has a separating vertex which does not centralise the whole group.
-Then $\aut{A_\Gamma}$ is acylindrically hyperbolic. \end{corintro}
+\begin{thmintro}[see Corollary \ref{cor:acylindrical}] Let $A_\Gamma$ be a torsion-free Artin group, such that $\Gamma$ is connected and has a separating vertex which does not centralise the whole group.
+Then $\aut{A_\Gamma}$ is acylindrically hyperbolic. \end{thmintro}

 We remark that the assumption that $A_\Gamma$ is torsion-free is conjecturally trivial, since all Artin groups are expected to be torsion-free.
-By work of Fournier-Facio and Wade, Corollary~\ref{corintro:acylindrical} implies that an Artin group $A_\Gamma$ as in the statement has an infinite-dimensional space of $\aut{A_\Gamma}$-invariant \emph{quasimorphism} (see \cite[Theorem E]{FFF-Wade_Aut_invariant_quasimorph}).
-In turn, this has applications to construct unbounded $\aut{A_\Gamma}$-invariant word norms on $A_\Gamma$ (see \cite[Corollary C]{FFF-Wade_Aut_invariant_quasimorph}).
+The above Corollary affirmatively answers \cite[Question 1.1]{genevois2019negative} for any Artin group whose defining graph contains a separating vertex.

+An Artin group as in Theorem~\ref{thmintro:acylindrical} is centerless, as it is acylindrically hyperbolic and torsion-free (see \cite[Corollary 7.2]{Osin_AH}).
+A centerless group with acylindrically hyperbolic automorphism group has several remarkable features, including the so-called $R_\infty$ property: